Consider yourself ruined. Thanks to this 5-star, menu-quality Honey Garlic Salmon, you can never order salmon from a restaurant again.

 - Lemon Juice.
 For acidity and brightness.

 - Minced Garlic + Spices.
 Minced cloves of garlic, smoked paprika, cayenne pepper, and salt add wonderful flavor to the glaze.
-The smoked paprika adds a nice smokiness, and the cayenne brings just a touch of heat.

 - Parsley or Green Onion.
 I love to finish off this salmon dish with a shower of freshness.
 Both parsley and green onion are tasty choices.